DeepSeeBee/cb_orm/README.md

 - Save on demand (only save modified objects)
 - ObjectCache (only one instance per id)
 - Storage in file system (XML based)
-- Optimization for loading 1:N Relations in file system storage
+- Blops for huge Binary Data.
 - Relation 1:N: Navigation from Parent to Child
 - Relation 1:N: Navigation from Child to Parent
 - Relation 1:N: cascade delete (on client side)